Proclamation of 1763

-The Proclamation of 1763 also founded four new colonies that were obtained in the aftermath of the French and Indian War.
-These new settlements were: Quebec, West Florida, East Florida, and Grenada.
+The Proclamation of 1763 also founded four new colonies that were obtained in the aftermath of the French and Indian War; Quebec, West Florida, East Florida, and Grenada.
 Boundaries were set to define the stretch of each colony while also establishing local governments to manage the different regions.
-The execution of the Proclamation somewhat tamed the uneasiness between the colonists and the Native Americans but minimal issues continued to persist.

 - Anderson, Fred.
 Crucible of War: The Seven Years' War and the Fate of Empire in British North America, 1754-1766.
 New York: Alfred A. Knopf: Random House, 2000.